Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that

 Movies and TV can be a great source of inspiration.
 Most often though, photographers don’t tend to recreate what they see on screen.

 You might need to sit down and watch it again first.
 Do so with a notebook.
 Write down the creative photoshoot ideas as they come to you.
 Be practical.

 Think as broadly as you like.
 You don’t have to photograph portraits of characters.

 I love the way director Tom Hooper’s films are often produced with a fairly wide-angle lens and shallow depth of field.
 The camera often gets close to the actors.
-This inspires me to make photos in a similar way.
+This inspires me to take photos in a similar way.

 19. Juxtapose Your Subjects

 Think of things that contrast.
 Think of techniques you can use that contrast with conventional methods of photography.

 Come up with some ideas to photograph concepts of contrast and comparison.